funkatron/i2t/README.md

 ## Description

-`i2t` is a simple CLI tool and Python module for generating descriptive captions for images using models like BLIP and JoyCaption/LLaVA locally on **MacOS** running on ARM64/Apple Silicon chips.
+`i2t` is a simple CLI tool and Python module for generating descriptive captions for images using BLIP models locally on **MacOS** running on ARM64/Apple Silicon chips.

 ## Features
-- **Image captioning**: Generate descriptive, accurate captions for images using advanced models running locally **on your Mac**.
+- **Image captioning**: Generate descriptive, accurate captions for images using advanced BLIP models running locally **on your Mac**.
   - While this tool is primarily designed for MacOS, it will check for CUDA support, so may also run on Linux with CUDA support or Windows with WSL2 and CUDA.
-- **BLIP and JoyCaption (LLaVA) model support**
+- **BLIP and BLIP-Large model support**
   - Automatically installed on first run from HuggingFace.
 - **A Simple Command-line interface (`i2t`)**
 - **Quiet mode for scripting/automation**